ChucklesOnGitHub/dlc-fun/theremin/readme.md

 Using a webcam, move one wrist up and down to control sound frequency (pitch) and the other left and right to control sound amplitude (volume).
 On a CPU this has a few seconds lag but it makes making melodies with your body even more fun :D

+The activity is easier to understand if the PredictPose visualizer is open (double-click that node while the workflow is running) and showing the body part labels (right-click the window and select Draw Labels).
+Then, also double click on both Rescale nodes to see the graphs and have a reference for the coordinates of the body parts that are creating the sound.

+Start by calibrating the Rescale max and min to be within the camera boundaries and around the coordinates in which the body parts usually are.
+To do this, hover over the visualizer to check the cursor coordinates and roughly map the ranges you want to capture.
+You can also modify the ranges of the waveform amplitude and frequency to control the range of sound volume and pitch.
+And you can also of course change the body parts that make the sounds!

 Specs used to run this DLC-live model in Bonsai (CPU only!)
 Bonsai version: 2.7.1
 DLC-live version (Bonsai.DeepLabCut): 0.3.0